sduplan/bojler/index.md

 Everything regarding CSS and reset for this component is already implemented inside our `email.html` and `email-lite.html` except markup.
 You can copy markup from example below.

 <div class="callout callout--info">
-    <p><strong>Define width and height!</strong> You have to define width and height on hero element, otherwise your hero component will be broken on some Outlook e-mail clients!</p>
+    <p><strong>Define width and height!</strong> You have to define width and height on hero element, otherwise your hero component will be broken on some Outlook email clients!</p>
-    <p>Furthermore, your background image should have the same dimensions as your hero component, otherwise it will be broken on some Outlook e-mail clients.</p>
+    <p>Furthermore, your background image should have the same dimensions as your hero component, otherwise it will be broken on some Outlook email clients.</p>
 </div>
 <div class="example">
     <a href="examples/example-hero.html" target="blank">Preview</a>